 You must purchase an appropriate calculator which performs statistical calculations.
-We recommend Casio FX-991EX and we will be teaching using this calculator throughout the course.
-You will be given the opportunity to purchase this calculator in September through School.
+We recommend Casio FX-991CW and we will be teaching using this calculator throughout the course.

 CONTENTS

 Chapter 1 Removing brackets page 3

 Chapter 2 Linear equations 5

 Chapter 3 Simultaneous equations 9

 Chapter 4 Factors 11

 Chapter 5 Change the subject of the formula 14

 Chapter 6 Solving quadratic equations 17

 Chapter 7 Indices 19